eigenfoo/old-eigenfoo.github.io/_posts/2018-06-19-bayesian-modelling-cookbook.md

   what?
 First of all, make sure that your sampler didn't barf itself, and that your chains are safe for consumption (i.e., analysis).

+1. Run the chain for as long as you have the patience or resources for.
+Make sure that the `tune` parameter increases commensurately with the `draws` parameter.

-1. Check for divergences.
+2. Check for divergences.
 PyMC3's sampler will spit out a warning if there are diverging chains, but the following code snippet may make things easier:

    ``` python